-- The retirement benefit for Mr. Houston and Mses.
-Strable and Everett will be the greater of the Traditional or Cash Balance Formulas. - Mr. McCaughan's retirement benefit will be the Cash Balance Formula.
-He has not accrued any benefits under this plan since January 1, 2010. - Mr. Valdés primary retirement benefit will be the Cash Balance Formula.
+- Mr. Dunbar most recently earned benefits under the Cash Balance Formula prior to his promotion on September 15, 2018.
+Mr. Dunbar also has a frozen benefit earned for service prior to January 1, 2010 where he will receive the greater of the Traditional Formula or Cash Balance Formula. - Mr. Halter has not accrued any benefit under this plan since January 1, 2010.
+When the frozen benefits are payable he will receive the greater of the Traditional Formula of Cash Balance Formula. - Mr. Valdés primary retirement benefit will be the Cash Balance Formula.
 Mr. Valdés will also have a small benefit under the Traditional Formula due to service prior to January 1, 2006.